Istanbul (Not Constantinople): They Might Be Giants

-One of the best-known versions of "Istanbul (Not Constantinople)" is the cover by the alternative rock band They Might Be Giants (TMBG), who released it on their album Flood in 1990.
-It was released as the second single from that album in the same year.
-TMBG's version is at a faster tempo than the original.
+One of the best-known versions of "Istanbul (Not Constantinople)" is the cover by American alternative rock band They Might Be Giants, who released it as the second single on their album Flood in 1990.
+They Might Be Giants' version is at a faster tempo than the original.
 The music video was featured in the first season of MTV's Liquid Television.
-TMBG's version of the song is prominently featured in the Tiny Toon Adventures episode "Tiny Toon Music Television", as the soundtrack to a segment featuring Plucky Duck as a private detective hired to find a missing statue.
-It was also used as the theme in the 1992 thriller Black Magic starring Judge Reinhold.
-It later appeared in the first season of the Netflix series The Umbrella Academy, as well as an ending to an episode of The Simpsons, "Mobile Homer".
 The single reached number 61 on the UK Singles Chart in 1990.
-TMBG later recorded an electronic version of the song for their 2011 compilation album, Album Raises New and Troubling Questions.
+They Might Be Giants later recorded an electronic version of the song for their 2011 compilation album, Album Raises New and Troubling Questions.

+The song is prominently featured in the 1991 episode "Tiny Toon Music Television", of Tiny Toon Adventures, for a music video segment featuring Plucky Duck trying to find a missing statue.
+It was used as the theme in the 1992 TV movie Black Magic, starring Judge Reinhold.
+It plays as an ending to the 2005 episode "Mobile Homer", of The Simpsons.
+The song plays during a donut shop fight scene in the 2019 series premiere, "We Only See Each Other at Weddings and Funerals", of The Umbrella Academy.